microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-referencedefinition-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-You can disable, but not delete a [referenceDefinition](../resources/industrydata-referencedefinition.md), because historical data may be tied to the code value from previous data runs.
-Disabling keeps the integrity of the data but prevents future data uploads from being associated to the disabled reference code value.
+Perform a soft delete of a [referenceDefinition](../resources/industrydata-referencedefinition.md) object.
+You can disable, but not delete a reference definition, because historical data might be tied to the code value from previous data runs.
+Disabling keeps the integrity of the data but prevents future data uploads from being associated with the disabled reference code value.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]